UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 #### Detect Magic

-You can detect the presence and approximate direction towards magic, undead, fey, demons, or other unnatural creatures within 10' per cleric level.
+You can detect the presence and approximate direction towards magic, undead, fey, demons, or other unnatural creatures within 10' per spell level.

 #### Heal Sickness

 Heal all injuries, diseases, poisons, and curses currently affecting a creature.
 This spell can always cure any mundane injury or ailment (such as wounds sustained in battle, or poison from nonmagical creatures), but can only cure those magical effects that were inflicted by...

-1. A spell with level equal to or less than ½ the caster's cleric class level, or...
+1. A spell with level equal to or less than the spell  level, or...
-2. A creature with HD equal to or less than the caster's cleric class level
+2. A creature with HD equal to or less than the spell level

 #### Tongues